How it all started

 One of the great advantages of browser extensions is the ability to modify web pages and add missing or desired functionality.
 In order to prevent detection from a site such as LinkedIn, the Nymeria extension does not modify any web page you visit.
 This is great for your privacy but unfortunate because the Nymeria extension is not able to enhance any pages you visit.

-Nymeria does not expose any public resources through the extension and cannot be detected through such methods.
+Furthermore, Nymeria does not expose any public resources through the extension and cannot be detected through such methods.
+We are always on the look out for new and better ways to prevent detection and keep our users safe.

 Thanks for reading!